Skip to contentSkip to footer

 Not syncing between panes

-The most common reason for input not syncing between panes is that you're not using the same elements across sizes.
+The most common reason for input not syncing between panes is that you're not using the same elements across sizes, or that the same element isn't available in all panes (for example, with HTML that is conditionally added through JS)

-You can prevent this by using the basics of good web development.
+You can prevent this by using the basics of good web development and making sure that the DOM is built up logically and is accessible.
 Polypane syncs events on the same elements across panes.
 If those elements aren't available, no syncing is possible.
-This happens when you have different components on a mobile device and a larger screen, for example.
+There's usually two common reasons for this:

+When you click the normal menu in one pane, that doesn't exist in the other pane, so there is no element for the click to sync to in the other pane.
 Rather than building and maintaining two sets of components, it's better to build one set of components and use media queries to style them appropriately for the viewport size.
+This has additional benefits for maintainance, performance and accessibility.

 Mobile rendering